…as of Spring 2019

 By the time you get to your professional placement, you should have read at least three MPub project reports.
 If not, take the time to do so, noting the general structure, tone and voice.
 MPub project reports are a particular genre; it will help you to have a sense of that before you begin.

-An MPub project report typically includes the following (although these might not form individual chapters):
+An MPub project report typically includes the following (although these may or may not form individual chapters):

 - introduction and background on the organization,